 GMAS is committed to the safety and well-being of all children and young people in its community, which is the primary focus of our decision-making process.
-GMAS is committed to providing a child safe environment which protects all students, with particular attention being paid to Indigenous students, those from culturally and linguistically diverse backgrounds, and children with disabilities.
+GMAS is committed to providing a child safe environment which protects all students, including Indigenous and Torres Strait Islander (TSI) students, those from culturally and linguistically diverse backgrounds, children with disabilities, and sexually and gender diverse students.
 GMAS undertakes procedures to ensure the continuation of the existing child safe culture of the school and holds the expectation that all members of the school community including staff, parents and caregivers, students and volunteers adhere to the commitment to child safety.